-Although I already knew about the utility classes since earlier still I never thought about using them in Oxygen until I watched the video by Elijah Mills which I embedded in the opening section of this post.
+Although I already knew about the utility classes earlier still I never thought about using them in Oxygen until I watched the video by Elijah Mills which I embedded in the opening section of this post.

-However, I have dropped here all the utility classes that I'm personally testing on my development site and I know that not each of them might be perfect for using on the production site in every situation.
+However, I have dropped here all the utility classes that I'm personally testing on my development site and I know that not each of them might be perfect for use on the production site in every situation.

 Therefore I will keep testing the possibilities and caveats with the CSS utility classes and update (add and/or remove) them in this post whenever I think it's necessary.

-Also, I want to give a special thanks to Phe Simmonds from the Oxygen support team for helping me to fix a few unusual CSS conflicts and problems that are crucial to successfully use CSS Utility Classes in Oxygen.
+Also, I want to give a special thanks to Phe Simmonds from the Oxygen support team for helping me to fix a few unusual CSS conflicts and problems that are crucial to successfully using CSS Utility Classes in Oxygen.